Easy Clam Chowder | New England Style

 Step one

-Gather a large sauté pan and the ingredients – onion, carrots, celery, potatoes, butter and canned clams.
+Gather a large sauté pan and the ingredients – large onion, carrots, celery, Yukon gold potatoes, clam juice, butter, and canned clams.

 Step two

-Chopped all the vegetables and place them in a pan and drain the juice from the two cans of clams in the pan as well as an 8 ounce bottle of clam juice.
+Chop all the vegetables, place them in a pan, open the canned clams and drain the juice into the pan as well as the 8-ounce bottle of clam juice.
 (A)

 Step three